angry-bender/angry-bender.github.io/_posts/2021-05-17-Negative_Decimal_DWORD_to_Human_Format.md

 ![usefulmeme](https://i.redd.it/1vd76yq4gutz.jpg)

 Okay, as an english speaker, you read right to left yes? well russians read left to right.
 This goes the same for how windows stores a DWORD.
-(Before you hate, simple peeps, simpple, i dont want to scare people off with Significant bits OKAY!!)
+(Before you hate, simple peeps, simple, i dont want to scare people off with Significant bits OKAY!!)

 ![yodaBits](https://media1.popsugar-assets.com/files/thumbor/JvSqhD_EXAytoP4rwBbbYPoNQ7Q/133x543:894x1304/fit-in/2048xorig/filters:format_auto-!!-:strip_icc-!!-/2019/12/01/753/n/1922283/e343aa995de3f2d275cbd6.74705204_/i/baby-yoda-memes.jpg)

-Dont fret though for our explication (Missing a whole lot of stuff, *This disclaimer has been placed so some compsci professor doesnt backhand me*), even though memory reads left to right, its only a little harder than russian.
+Don't fret though for our explication (Missing a whole lot of stuff, *This disclaimer has been placed so some compsci professor doesn't backhand me*), even though memory reads left to right, its only a little harder than russian.
 Basically, notice how for such a small number we have heaps of 0's?

-with 39 05 00 00, that itself would mean a huge number when looking at our afformentioned table
+with 39 05 00 00, that itself would mean a huge number when looking at our aforementioned table

 32768|16384|8192|4096|2048|1024|512|256|#|128|64|32|16|8|4|2|1
 -----|-----|----|----|----|----|---|---|-|---|--|--|--|-|-|-|-|